aerhard/linter-autocomplete-jing/README.md

 ## File types

-Validation and autocomplete get activated when the document in the active editor tab has one of the following grammars: `text.xml`, `text.xml.xsl`, `text.xml.plist` or `text.mei`.
+Validation and autocomplete get activated when the current file's grammar scope starts with `text.xml`.
 The Atom core package [language-xml](https://atom.io/packages/language-xml) (installed by default) assigns a large set of common XML file extensions to `text.xml` and `text.xml.xsl`.
-XML property lists are supported by another core package, [language-property-list](https://atom.io/packages/language-property-list).
-In order to associate `.mei` files with `text.mei`, install [language-mei](https://atom.io/packages/language-xml).
+XML property lists (`text.xml.plist`) are supported by another core package, [language-property-list](https://atom.io/packages/language-property-list).

-Send a pull request or create an issue on the [Github page of this package](https://github.com/aerhard/linter-autocomplete-jing) when you would like to extend the list of supported grammars.
-If there's no grammar available for a specifiy file name extension, you can either request to extend the list at https://github.com/atom/language-xml or create a local association in your `config.cson`:
+If a file extension you're working with isn't included in `language-xml` or any grammar derived from `text.xml` you can either request adding the extension at https://github.com/atom/language-xml or create a local association in your `config.cson`:

 1. Open `config.cson` by pressing <kbd>Ctrl-Shift-P</kbd> and then entering `Open Your Config`
 2. Add or extend the `customFileTypes` property of `core`